-When we are young, our intervertebral discs are resilient and rubbery; however, as we age, our discs deflate from the ever-increasing impact of everyday wear and tear.
-As our discs degenerate, they undergo adverse changes: losing their elasticity, suffering dehydration, and becoming more prone to disc herniation.
-An unexpected injury, such as a vehicular accident, can cause these changes to occur instantaneously—instead of over years of overuse.
+When we are young, our intervertebral discs are resilient and rubbery.
+However, as we age, our discs deflate from the ever-increasing impact of everyday wear and tear.
+As our discs degenerate, they undergo adverse changes.
+They lose their elasticity, suffer dehydration, and become more prone to disc herniation.
+An unexpected injury, such as a car accident, can cause these changes to occur instantaneously—instead of over the course of decades.

-In addition, our vertebrae contain built-in passages that allow our nerves to fan out from the spinal cord to other regions of our body, dictating movement, sensation, and our awareness of pain.
+In addition, our vertebrae contain built-in passages that allow our nerves to fan out from the spinal cord to other regions of our body.
+These nerves dictate movement, sensation, and our awareness of pain.
 When these openings become obstructed because of herniated disc material, our spinal nerves often become pinched.
-Nerve impingement not only generates a great deal of pain, but can also lead to a loss of sensation and motor control in our extremities.
+Nerve impingement not only generates a great deal of pain, but can also lead to loss of sensation and motor control in our extremities.

 Fortunately, herniated or slipped discs are highly treatable.
 At the Advanced Spine Center, our team of herniated disc experts uses innovative, minimally invasive, and individualized treatment plans to secure relief for thousands of patients with ruptured discs each year.